ogoudey/LLM-Elect/README.md

 What if instead of a few individuals writing their own constitutions and then making decisions off of it, an organization instantiated an automated decision maker that followed a document chosen by the people.

 ### Use cases in mind
-- Cooperative living arrangements
+- Cooperative living arrangements, where the LLM is a sort of arbiter
-- Judicial systems, regulation
+- Purely democratic automated judicial and regulatory systems
 - A group of developers of agentic workflows
-- Democratically run workplaces
+- Democratically run workplaces which employ LLMs

 ### How to
 #### Set up